Exactly Hittable Interval Graphs: Exactly Hittable Interval Graphs

-Interestingly, the property of being exactly hittable is not universal for the class of interval graphs.
-There are interval graphs that do not have any exactly hittable intersection model.
-In this paper, we present a forbidden structure characterization for the class of interval graphs that have an exactly hittable intersection model.
+Interestingly, not every interval graph has an exactly hittable interval representation.
+In this paper, we present a forbidden structure characterization for the class of interval graphs that have an exactly hittable interval representation.
 In this section, we prove that every graph in $\mathcal{F}$ (see Definition 1) is a forbidden structure for $\ehig$.
 First, we state and prove one direction of Theorem \ref{thm:EHInterGraphs}.

 We use the following notations throughout the section. $H'$ denotes an interval representation of $G$.
-We denote the open neighbourhood of vertex $v$ by $N(v)$. $N(P)$ denotes open neighbourhood of all vertices in path $P$. $\mathcal{I}(P)$ denotes the set of intervals in $H'$ corresponding to vertices in path $P$, $X_{N(P)}$ denotes the set of independent vertices in $N(P)$ and $\mathcal{I}(X_{N(P)})$ denotes set of intervals in $H'$ corresponding to $X_{N(P)}$.
+We denote the open neighbourhood of vertex $v$ by $N(v)$. $N(P)$ denotes open neighbourhood of all vertices in path $P$, excluding the vertices in $P$. $\mathcal{I}(P)$ denotes the set of intervals in $H'$ corresponding to vertices in path $P$, $X_{N(P)}$ denotes the set of independent vertices in $N(P)$ and $\mathcal{I}(X_{N(P)})$ denotes set of intervals in $H'$ corresponding to $X_{N(P)}$.